Teaching English as a Second Language to Adults (TESLA) Certificate

 Saturday, March 12 3:00 - 5:00

 An additional class date for Best Plus training will also be offered.

 All practica will take place between February 14 and May 21, 2022.

 The practicum will consist of two parts:

-Part one will consist of participating in the classroom of a mentor-teacher for 18 classroom hours (plus pre- and post- class discussion each day with the instructor).
+Part one will consist of participating in the class of a mentor-teacher for 18 classroom hours (plus pre- and post- class discussion each day with the instructor).

-Part two of the practicum will consist of a team of two TESLA participants leading 24 hours of classroom instruction and reflecting on their experience in an online forum.
+Part two of the practicum will consist of a team of two TESLA participants leading 24 hours of ESOL instruction and reflecting on their experience in an online forum.

-Note: selected applicants who are currently teaching in an ESOL classroom may be able to fulfill part of their practicum requirement within their current classroom with the permission of the instructor and their agency supervisor.
+Note: selected applicants who are currently teaching ESOL may be able to fulfill part of their practicum requirement with their current class with the permission of the instructor and their agency supervisor.